buildingnet/buildingnet_dataset/index.md

 <div align="center">
     <img src="images/teaser.png" width="100%" height ="50%" alt="teaser.png" />
 </div>
-<p align="center"><small>We introduce a dataset of 3D building meshes with annotated exteriors (top).
+<p align="justify"><small>We introduce a dataset of 3D building meshes with annotated exteriors (top).
 We also present a graph neural network that processes building meshes and
 labels them by encoding structural and spatial relations between mesh components (bottom).
 Our dataset also includes a point cloud track (blue box).
 Examples of erroneous network outputs are in red text.</small></p>